Starias22/Starias22/README.md

 ## About Me

-I am a passionate Data Scientist with a keen interest in Big data, machine learning, and Data Engineering.
+I am a passionate Data Engineer.
 I love working on projects that involve large-scale data processing and creating solutions that can make a difference.

 - 🔭 I’m currently working on: Africa News API
 - 🌱 I’m currently learning: NoSQL Databases